m91michel/knowledge/nocode/README.md

 - [Actiondeks.io](https://www.actiondesk.io/) - As easy and flexible as a spreadsheet.
 As powerful as a BI tool.
 - [datawrapper.de](https://www.datawrapper.de/) - Enrich your stories with charts, maps and tables.
 - [sitesauce.app](https://sitesauce.app/) - Sitesauce converts dynamic websites into static sites, and keeps content in sync.
+- [internal.io](https://internal.io/) - Allow anyone in your company to build approval queues on top of your databases, APIs, and business apps.

 **Ressources**
 - [Carrd Templates For Your Next Project](https://drrac.co/)